 Then, depending on what you discover, you can make plans to change the culture if it's not emphasizing what's important for your business.

 When you think about changing your organization's culture, you don't always have to think on a massive scale or about total organizational change.
 A few persistent people can make powerful changes with commitment and persistence to any aspect of your corporate culture.

 You'll be able to relate to this example for sure.
 In one company, managers and other attendees had developed the habit of arriving late at meetings.
-This dishonored the time of the meeting participants who came on time and extended the time of every meeting, usually causing the next meeting scheduled in the conference room to start late, too.
-This habit of running late interfered with the start of the attendees' next meetings, too.
+This dishonored the time of the meeting participants who came on time agreed to and extended the time of every meeting, which in turn interfered with the start of the attendees' next meetings, too.